Phronesis2025/BibleStudyApp/docs/homepage-rule.md

 ## Overview

 The homepage serves as the entry point for users to either select an existing user or create a new one.
-It includes a clean, dark-themed interface and redirects to the reading page upon user selection/creation.
+It includes a clean, dark-themed interface with an enhanced hero section, introduction with feature cards, Verse of the Day section, and improved call-to-action.
+It redirects to the reading page upon user selection/creation.

 ## Components

+1. Enhanced Hero Section

+   - Large, bold title with gradient color
+   - Descriptive tagline
+   - Subtle background image with low opacity
+   - Gradient background overlay

+2. Introduction Section

+   - Heading and paragraph explaining the app's purpose
+   - Grid of 3 feature cards (Guided Commentary, Denominational Perspectives, Reflections) with icons
+   - Hover effects for interactive elements

+3. Verse of the Day Section

+   - Sample verse display (John 3:16)
+   - "Read More" link to reading page
+   - Card-based layout with border

-1. User Selection Dropdown
+4. User Selection Dropdown

    - Fetches existing users from Supabase
    - Displays user names in a select element
    - Triggers redirect on selection with userId parameter

-2. New User Form
+5. New User Form

-   - Simple form with name input
+   - Form with name input
    - Validates input (non-empty)
    - Creates new user in Supabase
    - Shows loading state with spinner during creation

-3. Visual Elements
-   - BookOpenIcon header icon
-   - App title and tagline
+   - Improved button with gradient and hover effects

+6. Footer
+   - Copyright notice
    - Version number display
-   - Clean card layout with gradient background

 ## Styling

 - Dark mode design with gradient backgrounds
 - Cards with semi-transparent dark backgrounds
 - Sky-blue accents for interactive elements
+- Hover and focus states for interactive elements
 - Error states in red
 - Success states in green
 - Loading states with animated spinner
+- Responsive layout for various screen sizes

 ## Functionality